django/deps/final/0001-dep-process.rst

   - DEPs are "edited" (e.g. pull request approved) by any core developer, rather than an explicit "editor" role like the PEP editors.

-- DEPs are pronounced upon by the Technical Board, rather than a BDFL (because Django no longer has BDFLs).
+- DEPs are pronounced upon by the Steering Council, rather than a BDFL (because Django no longer has BDFLs).

 - DEPs explicitly require identifying a few roles (Author, Implementation Team,